alexanderchen750/antlr-to-guidance/ReadMe.md

 git clone https://github.com/alexanderchen750/antlr-to-guidance.git
 cd antlr-to-guidance
 ```
+Install the the runtime

+`pip install antlr4-python3-runtime`

 ## Usage
-Set file_path in main.py to select .g4 file to convert
+Add .g4 file to antlr-to-guidance folder

-Run
+Generate the guidance python functions

 `python3 gen_antlr_to_guidance.py path/to/grammar.g4`

+This should generate grammar-to-guidance.py folder

 Once generate, make sure to do the following:
 In the first function in the generated file, which is start rule, remove + EOF()